 Facts: The applicant was a member of the Berber Amazigh people, an ethnic minority in Algeria and supported the ideals of the Berber separatist MAK movement.
-The applicant travelled to the UK on a short-term visa in 2013 and remained in the UK after its expiry.
-In 2018, he travelled to Ireland and applied for asylum.
-The IPO recommended that he not be granted refugee status or subsidiary protection and it was also recommended that he not be granted permission to remain.
-The applicant appealed to the International Protection Appeals Tribunal (IPAT), which rejected the appeal and affirmed the IPO recommendation.
+He travelled to the UK on a short-term visa in 2013 and remained there after its expiry.
+In 2018, he travelled to Ireland and applied for international protection.
+The IPO recommended that he not be granted refugee status or subsidiary protection and also recommended that he not be granted permission to remain.
+The applicant appealed to the IPAT, which rejected the appeal and affirmed the IPO recommendation.
 The applicant brought judicial review proceedings challenging the decision of the IPAT.

-Reasoning: In the High Court, Ferriter J. first examined if the the IPAT’s decision was contrary to section 28(6) of the International Protection Act 2015, which provides that the fact that the applicant was previously subject to persecution or serious harm, or direct threats in that regard, is a serious indication of well-founded fear of persecution or real risk of suffering serious harm, unless there are good reasons to believe they will not be repeated.
-While the IPAT accepted as credible that the applicant experienced persecution and/or serious harm in Algeria in the past on account of his political activities, Ferriter J. held that the IPAT’s assessment failed to make express reference to s 28(6) and the core elements of the provision.
-It also did not afford the applicant the benefit of the rebuttable presumption with regard to the possibility of facing future persecution and/or serious harm if he returned to Algeria.
+Reasoning: In the High Court, Ferriter J. first examined if the IPAT’s decision was contrary to section 28(6) of the International Protection Act 2015, which provides that the fact that the applicant was previously subject to persecution or serious harm, or direct threats in that regard, is a serious indication of well-founded fear of persecution or real risk of suffering serious harm, unless there are good reasons to believe they will not be repeated.
+While the IPAT accepted as credible that the applicant experienced persecution and/or serious harm in Algeria in the past, Ferriter J. found that the IPAT failed to make express reference to s.
+28(6).
+It also did not afford the applicant the benefit of the rebuttable presumption regarding the possibility of facing future persecution and/or serious harm if returned.